Seaman

 A frightened buffalo calf

-Towing the boats in high winds, the expedition makes only eleven miles passing present Williston, North Dakota.
+Towing the boats in high winds, the expedition makes only eleven miles up the Missouri River.
+In the area of present Williston, North Dakota, Lewis describes salt deposits and glacial erratics.
 A bison calf, perhaps afraid of Lewis’s dog Seaman, looks to Lewis for protection.

 April 26, 1805